gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getAppFeatures
-Get features of sales channel
+Get the sales channel configuration and features